 The people he meets along the way add so much to this story too and they not only affect us but Musashi as well.
 Vagabond is a story based on the real-life swordsman Miyamoto Musashi, but while it has roots in history, it feels like this larger than life tale as mentioned prior.
 Also as far as samurai stories go, it’s one of the most unique, relatable, and engrossing I’ve ever read.

 There are two ways to collect Vagabond currently with English translation, the individual volumes, which are now out of print, and the Vagabond Vizbig Editions.
 But how do the Vagabond Vizbig Editions compare to the individual volumes and are they worth picking up?
 Here are my thoughts!

-I do want to mention that Vagabond is currently on hiatus, so only 37 volumes of the series have been released so far, but please don’t let the fact that it’s on hiatus stop you from experiencing this incredible story.
-Currently, there are 12 Vagabond Vizbigs that have been released so far, and since they are 3-in-1’s, you can read up through volume 36 with the Vizbigs that are out right now.
+So far, 37 individual volumes and 12 Vizbigs have been released of the series.
+I do want to mention that Vagabond is currently on hiatus, but please don’t let the fact that it’s on hiatus stop you from experiencing this incredible story.
+The Vizbig volumes are 3-in-1's so with the volumes that have been released so far you can read up through volume 36.

 How do the Vagabond Vizbig Editions differ from the individual volumes?

 First off, the Vagabond Vizbigs are bigger than the individual volumes.
 The Vagabond Vizbig Editions are approximately 5.75 x 2 x 8.63 inches whereas the individual volumes are approximately 5.75 x 0.75 x 8.25 inches, so while they are the same size height-wise, they are thicker.
 The individual volumes are the same size as other Viz Signature releases, like Dorohedoro or Goodnight Punpun, while the Vizbigs are about the same size as the Neon Genesis Evangelion 3-in-1 Editions.